SAP/fundamental-ngx/NEW_COMPONENT.md

 ## Step4: Change selector to fd prefix

-The Fundamental NGX library uses 'fd' as the component and directive prefix.
+The Fundamental Library for Angular uses 'fd' as the component and directive prefix.
 Open `poster.component.ts` and change the component's 'app' prefix to 'fd', like so:

 ```TypeScript
   selector: 'fd-poster',